jncraton/operating-systems-cpsc4420/lectures/18-scheduling-goals.md

 ---

-How does this effect change in multiprocessor systems?
+How does this change in multiprocessor systems?

 ## Multiprocessor Systems

 - A context switch to another CPU will be much slower
-- The threads old cache will be inaccessible from the new CPU
+- The thread's old cache will be inaccessible from the new CPU
 - Processor affinity is helpful to keep threads running on the same CPU

 ## Cache Coherence Protocol

-- Values that exist in another CPUs cache are especially slow to access
+- Values that exist in another CPU's cache are especially slow to access
 - This further increases the cost of context switches to another CPU

 ---